| BLOG POST || BLOG POST || BLOG POST || LOGIN |

 The Maldives in the Indian Ocean, a tourist paradise of white sand and turquoise water.
 Beside the post-card beaches and snorkeling, the flats offer good chances to fly anglers and fantastic opportunities to fly fish for giant trevally.

 We arrive in the morning, park the car and get the first feel for the water from the bridge by the Golf course.
 A fly fishermen is stalking some rising fish.
-The spidernets on the bridge rails we see of olive dun mayflies and some translucent spinners.
+The spidernets on the bridge rails are full with olive dun mayflies and some translucent spinners.

 The torrent queen is designed to imitate the Epeorus nymph and it is a top search pattern overall for white waters and fast currents.